 Eligible Green Project Categories Eligibility criteria and examples Biodiversity Investments, expenditure and financing related to projects including: Preserving terrestrial / marine natural habitats1, Landscape conservation/restoration Including Reducing Emissions from Deforestation and Forest Degradation (REDD)2.
-Key contribution to SDGs: If the below water is in the below water is in the below water is in the below water is including in th Circular Economy and/or Eco-Efficient Projects Investments, expenditure and financing related to projects, including, environmental and sustainability benefits of circular economy and/or eco-efficient projects: Production of bio-based resource-efficient/ low-carbon products that are RSB certified Production of products using recycled/waste products3 Key contribution to SDGs: 11 SUMMERIES 12 SUMMERIES
+Key contribution to SDGs: G CLEAN WATER AND SANITATION 13 CLIMATE AND SANITATION 14 BELOW WATER 15 UFE ON LAND 15 ON LAND 15 ON LAND 15 ON LAND 17 ON LAND 18 ON LAND 18 ON LAND 19 ON LAND 19 ON LAND 10 ON LAND 11 ON LAND 12 ON LAND 13 ON LAND 14 DECOMMATER 15 ON LAND 16 ON LAND 17 ON LAND 18 ON LAND 18 ON LAND 19 ON LAND 19 ON LAND 10 ON LAND 10 ON LAND 11 ON LAND 12 ON LAND 13 ON LAND 14 ON LAND 15 ON LAND 16 ON LAND 17 ON LAND 18 ON LA Circular Economy and/or Eco-Efficient Projects Investments, expenditure and financing related to projects, including, environmental and sustainability benefits of circular economy and/or eco-efficient projects: Production of bio-based resource-efficient/ low-carbon products that are RSB certified Production of products using recycled/waste products 3 Key contribution to SDGs:

-1 Restoration, preservation or conservation of natural habitats and landscapes likes marshes, creeks and coastal ecosystem; restoration or preservation of biological diversity in urban areas such as parks. such activites are expected to use only local tree-species well adapted to the site conditions and a sustainable management plan in place certified to FSC/PEFC.
+1 Restoration, preservation or conservation of natural habitats and landscapes likes marshes, creeks and coastal ecosystem; restoration or preservation of biological diversity in urban areas such as parks. such activities are expected to use only local tree-species well adapted to the site conditions and a sustainable management plan in place certified to FSC/PEFC.

-2 For afforestation / reforestation activities, projects financed should use tree species that are well adapted to the site condition and there should be a sustainable management plan in place certified to FSC or PEFC i) Atleast 90% of the recycled plastic will be considered for production using plastic.

-3 Recycling of plastic except chemical recycling.
+2 For afforestation / reforestation activities, projects financed should use tree species that are well adapted to the site condition and there should be a sustainable management plan in place certified to FSC or PEFC 3 Recycling of plastic except chemical recycling.
 Only recycled plastic will be used for manufacturing of these products with below criteria: